andreikitaitsev/SymINDy/paper/paper.md

 \end{bmatrix}
 $$

  $\boldsymbol\Xi$ is a sparse matrix of constant coefficients, which is computed using the Sequential Thresholded Least Squares (STLSQ) algorithm.
+Such algorithm is performed for each individual evaluation of the parallelizable genetic programming-based combinatorial seach in the space of symbolic expressions.

 # Acknowledgements